3 Best Kauai Whale Watching Tours (+ tips for shore viewing)

 Want to cut to the chase?
 Book the best Kauai whale watching tours:

-Kauai Sea Tours: Cocktail tour: 28 passenger catamaran with drinks; Raft tour: 12 passenger raft, both tours depart from Port Allen
+Kauai Sea Tours: Cocktail tour: 28-passenger power boat with drinks or a 12-passenger Raft tour, both tours depart from Port Allen

 Kauai Whale Watching FAQs